canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

 :program:`Docker` provides several ways to manage data persistence and storage such as the :option:`!--mount` run-time option or :samp:`VOLUME` instructions.
-It's important to note that the run-time mount settings are usually provided by the users themselves;
+It's important to note that
-image authors often prefer to keep their images mount-agnostic, in line with the aforementioned preference for immutability.
+the expectations for mount configuration are set by the image author but the actual parameters are set by users who follow the author's guidance;

-:program:`Workshop` reciprocates this functionality with the :ref:`content interface <exp_content_interface>`
+the resulting manual process is error-prone and adds unnecessary overhead.

-and the :command:`workshop remount` command, but the key difference is
+:program:`Workshop` internalises and reciprocates this functionality with the :ref:`content interface <exp_content_interface>` and the :command:`workshop remount` command, but the key difference is